shakebugs/shake-docs/docs/android/customer-feedback/feedback-type.md

 ## Custom types

 You can configure Shake to display any number of custom categories related to your product.
 Shake exposes an internal *FeedbackType* type which is used to encapsulate the properties of your custom category.

-The snippet below showcases an example usage of the feature.
+The snippet below showcases an example usage of the feature:

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';